-For the safety of our UL Lafayette community, Dupré Library is CLOSED until further notice.
+For the safety of our UL Lafayette community, Dupré Library remains CLOSED.

 The Interlibrary Loan (ILL) Department supports the research and educational needs of the University of Louisiana at Lafayette community by providing access to materials not held in Dupré Library's collections.
 The department conducts all transactions in accordance with the Louisiana Interlibrary Loan Code, the National Interlibrary Loan Code, ALA Interlibrary Loan Code, and U. S. Copyright regulations.

 This service is available only to the current University of Louisiana at Lafayette faculty, staff, students, and retirees who are engaged in research and possess a library circulation account in good standing.
 Blocked or delinquent library records must be cleared for service.

 Undergraduate students should ask the Reference Librarians for assistance in finding materials available at the library.
 Undergraduates may use Interlibrary Loan; however, an Interlibrary Loan Undergraduate Privileges form must be on file for all undergraduates requesting loans.
 This form must be approved and signed by a faculty member.
 The faculty member accepts responsibility for all materials obtained on behalf of that student with their signature.